ggeorgak11/synthesizing/README.md

 Datasets needed
 ----------------
 1) BigBird
--- Download the objects you want to use from: http://rll.berkeley.edu/bigbird/ .
+a) Download the objects you want to use from: http://rll.berkeley.edu/bigbird/ .

 -- Place all of them in the folder object_data/objects/.